Budapestby VisitCity Guides

 Ruin bar food tours showcase traditional lángos among Budapest's vibrant nightlife venues

-Secret Food Tours Budapest offers both Downtown and Obuda experiences that reveal authentic Hungarian cuisine through carefully selected local establishments.
-These 3.5-hour tours include tastings at four different venues, with the Obuda option providing access to a less-known district where traditional food culture remains largely unchanged by tourism.
+Secret Food Tours Budapest has both Downtown and Obuda options that take you to authentic Hungarian restaurants.
+These 3.5-hour tours include tastings at four different places.
+We recommend the Obuda option because it takes you to a less touristy district where the food culture hasn't changed much.

-The Guided Tipsy Food Tour With Drinks Included pairs traditional Hungarian dishes with local alcoholic beverages including Pálinka and Tokaji wines.
-This 2.5-hour experience demonstrates how food and drink traditions interweave in Hungarian culture, with local guides sharing stories about the cultural significance of each pairing.
+The Guided Tipsy Food Tour With Drinks Included pairs traditional Hungarian dishes with local drinks like Pálinka and Tokaji wines.
+This 2.5-hour experience shows you how food and drink traditions work together in Hungarian culture.
+Our guide shared tons of stories about the cultural significance of each pairing.

 Line of wine glasses filled with red wine on wooden table with wine rack in background